-2. Background: What are Human Factors?
+What are Human Factors?

 Human error in research, design, construction, installation, operation, maintenance, manufacturing, inspection, management, etc., can be considered the cause of almost all industrial accidents.
 (Experts typically quote that about 85% of accidents are caused by human error, though some say that except for natural disasters this figure is 100%.)
-However, simply attributing these accidents to "human error" without evaluating the root cause implies that the errors are inevitable, unforeseeable, and uncontrollable.
+However, simply attributing these incidents to "human error" without evaluating the root cause implies that the errors are inevitable, unforeseeable, and uncontrollable.
 Nothing could be further from the truth.

 Human errors are sometimes mistakenly called procedural errors.
 This is not true anymore than saying all equipment errors are due to design errors.
-People make mistakes for many reasons, but experts estimate that only about 10% of accidents due to human errors in the workplace occur because of personal influences, such as emotional state, health, or carelessness.
-Over the past five decades of research and observation in the workplace on human error, we have come to know that human error probability depends on many factors.
-These factors (described in more detail in Human Factors Missing from PSM 5), include:
+People make mistakes for many reasons, but PII estimates that only about 10% of accidents due to human errors in the workplace occur because of personal influences, such as emotional state, health, or carelessness; most human error is due to weaknesses in the control of human factors.
+Over the past five decades of industry research and observation in the workplace on human error, we have come to know that human error probability depends on many factors.